JMantello/Log-In-System-MongoDB/README.md

 ### By: Jonathan Mantello

-This is an implementation of a backend system in .NET that allows for a user to create credentails with a email/username and password, log in to the system which generates a session token, and log out of the system which deletes the token.
+This is an implementation of a backend system in .NET that allows for a user to create credentials with a email/username and password, log in to the system which generates a session token, and log out of the system which deletes the token.
 All of the data is stored and interfaced with a cloud instance of MongoDB.

 #### Purpose
 The purpose of this project is to act as a reference or an example of this kind of system where distinct users are created and managed with a database on the backend.